CorinneBean/Project_A_Team/README.md

 **Preliminary Feature Engineering and Preliminary Feature Selection:**

-  * For the intake & outcome datasets , The "Age upon Intake" column was a string containing (days, weeks, years etc.), the column was split and then "Age Upon Intake(days)" & "Age Upon Intake(years)" was calculated.
-Similar we used DateTime Series to get Intake Month, Intake year and Intake Weekday & Intake Hour are calculated.
+  * For the intake & outcome datasets, The *Age upon Intake* column was a string containing (days, weeks, years etc.), the column was split and then *Age Upon Intake(days)* & *Age Upon Intake(years)* was calculated.
+We used DateTime Series to get Intake Month, Intake year and Intake Weekday & Intake Hour are calculated.

-  * Created a new column - Intake Frequency as in how many times a same animal with unique Animal ID is brought to AAC.
+  * A new column was created, Intake Frequency, which was used to evaluate how many times the same unique Animal ID is brought to AAC.

-  * Cumulative frequency is #4 is calculated for each row based on the Intake Time and date and time in Ascending order.
+  * Cumulative frequency is calculated for each row based on the Intake Time and date, and time in Ascending order.

-  * Once loaded into Postgres SQL tables, the files were altered to create primary key off the (“animal_id_intake”,” order_of_intake”) and (“animal_id_outcome”,” order_of_outcome”) as well as altering the date fields.
-The zipcode table was altered to create a primary key of “index_id” that joins to the index_id_intake.
+  * Once the data was loaded into Postgres SQL tables, the data was manipulated to create a primary key off the *animal_id_intake* and *order_of_intake* tables, and *animal_id_outcome* and *order_of_outcome* tables.
+The zipcode table was altered to create a primary key of *index_id* that joins to the index_id_intake.

-  * Based on the new primary keys made up of a combination of Compound key from intake_df (animal_id_intake & order_of_intake) and outcome_df (animal_id_outcome & order_of_outcome), the tables are joined along with zipcode to get a combined dataset containing both data together.
+  * The new primary keys was made up of a combination of Compound key from *intake_df (animal_id_intake & order_of_intake)* and *outcome_df (animal_id_outcome & order_of_outcome)*, the tables are joined along with zipcode to get a combined dataset containing both data together.

-  * Using case statements columns were split up and restructured for analysis such as subtypes for breeds based on the predominate identified breed, if it contained Pit Bull and date calculations.
+  * Using case statements columns were split up and restructured for analysis such as subtypes for breeds based on the predominate identified breed (i.e. Pit Bull, Akita, Chihuahua)and date calculations.

-  * The acc_intake_outcome and acc_intake_available were then exported to "acc_intake_outcome.csv" & "acc_intake_available.csv" and also connected to the machine learning script using sqlalchemy.
+  * The *acc_intake_outcome* and *acc_intake_available* were then exported to [acc_intake_outcome.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_outcome.csv) & [acc_intake_available.csv](https://github.com/CorinneBean/Project_A_Team/blob/d28600b902462c3f7fe4116c166b6e18cdef496c/Resources/Data/acc_intake_available.csv), and connected to the machine learning script using sqlalchemy.

-✓ Description of how data was split into training and testing sets.
+**Description of how data was split into training and testing sets.**

 * Toget the train and test data,we consider the combined data from intake and outcome. (acc_intake_outcome.csv)
 * Age, Breed, Color, Intake type, Intake Condition & Outcome Type are considered.